-- Ordinary oil lamps were usually made out of a common piece of pottery filled with olive oil, with a wick placed in the oil to burn. - For some lamps, the pot or jar was oval-shaped, with one end pinched close together to hold the wick. - An oil lamp could be carried or placed on a stand so that its light could fill a room or house. - In scripture, lamps are used in several figurative ways as symbols of light and life.
+- An ordinary oil lamp usually consisted of a common piece of pottery filled with olive oil, with a wick placed in the oil to burn. - For some lamps, the pot or jar was oval, with one end pinched close together to hold the wick. - An oil lamp could be carried or placed on a stand so that its light could fill a room or house. - In scripture, lamps are used in several figurative ways as symbols of light and life.

-(See also: lampstand, life, live, living, alive, light)
+(See also: lampstand, life, light)